Feriolet/ScrambleBench/README.md

 #### 1. Prepare Config File

 Before running the molecule generation, it is necessary to understand the appropriate input for ScrambleBench.
 Several examples are available in the `example` folder.
-Briefly, the description of the yaml keys are the following:
+Although  `p1_generate_config.py` scans all of the `yaml` keys and subkeys, we will reveal the config keys gradually throughout the documentation :).

 ```yaml
 input:
   protein1: # name of the protein (str)